Justin Webb

-Justin Oliver Webb (born Justin Oliver Prouse, 3 January 1961 in Portsmouth, Hampshire) is a British journalist who has worked for the BBC since 1984.
-He is a former BBC North America Editor and the main co-presenter of BBC One's Breakfast News programme.
+Justin Oliver Webb (born Justin Oliver Prouse; born 3 January 1961) is a British journalist who has worked for the BBC since 1984.
+He was formerly the BBC’s North America Editor and also co-presented BBC One's Breakfast News programme.
 Since August 2009, he has co-presented the Today programme on BBC Radio 4, and also regularly writes for the Radio Times.
+Since 2022 he has been a co-presenter of the "Americast" podcast.

 Early life

 In an article in the Radio Times in January 2011, Webb revealed that his natural father was Peter Woods who was formerly a reporter with the Daily Mirror and later became a BBC newsreader.
-Woods was married and Webb's mother, then Gloria Crocombe, was a secretary at the Daily Mirror and was divorced from her first husband at the time of the affair with Woods.
+Woods was married and Webb's mother, then Gloria Crocombe (daughter of Leonard Crocombe, first editor of the Radio Times), was a secretary at the Daily Mirror and was divorced from her first husband at the time of the affair with Woods.
 Webb commented that his mother's split from Woods may have been as much her doing as his, saying "I do not believe she was abandoned".
 Woods provided financially for Webb but saw his son only once, when he was six months old.
 Webb took the surname of his stepfather when his mother remarried in 1964.

+Webb's cousin is Gregory Woods, whose mother, Charmion, was the elder sister of Webb's mother, Gloria (despite the shared surname of "Woods", Peter Woods and Gregory Woods are unrelated).
 Webb grew up in Bath.
 He was privately educated at the independent Sidcot School, a Quaker school in Somerset, and the London School of Economics, where he wrote articles for student newspaper The Beaver.